smartdevicelink/sdl_evolution/proposals/nnnn-Make-RPC-Setters-Chainable.md

 }
 ```

-By making that change, developers will be able to chain RPC setters calls together to able to create and set the params in one line of code like the following:
+By making that change, developers will be able to chain RPC setters calls together to be able to create and set the params in one line of code like the following:

 ```
 Alert alert = new Alert().setAlertText1("text1").setDuration(5000).setPlayTone(true);